SMD Medical Student Education

 Medical Humanities & Bioethics Pathways is a longitudinal 4-year enrichment program started by DMH&B in 2002 for students with interests in humanities, fine arts, performing arts, values -based social science, gender, racial, disabilities, religious studies and ethics.
 Certificates are awarded at graduation with info in Dean’s letter.

-Year Out Fellowship in Medical Humanities
+Year Out Research Award in Health Humanities

-Summer Research in Medical Humanities
+Summer Research Award in Health Humanities

-The Health Humanities Summer Research Fellowship supports small, well-designed projects that address a question/issue in healthcare using materials and approaches from the humanities discipline, including literature, history, philosophy, ethics, law, religious studies, gender/disabilities/cultural studies, fine arts, or performing arts.
+The Health Humanities Summer Research Award supports small, well-designed projects that address a question/issue in healthcare using materials and approaches from the humanities discipline, including literature, history, philosophy, ethics, law, religious studies, gender/disabilities/cultural studies, fine arts, or performing arts.
 Exceptional projects in social sciences, such as anthropology, will also be considered.